efeklisov/vimrc/README.md

-# vimrc
+# .vimrc
-My `~/.vimrc` file.
-It has some Mac-specific setting that can be easily removed.
-It now supports NeoVim as well!
+My `~/.vimrc` and `~/.config/nvim/init.vim` file.
+The first one has some Mac-specific setting that can be easily removed.
+Both support NeoVim, but the latter requires NeoVim 0.5 features.

-# usage
+# Usage
+You need to install [vim-plug](https://github.com/junegunn/vim-plug) manually beforehand, as well as neovim API packages for NodeJS and Python.
+Then:

-1) Copy the file to your system
+1) Copy the file to your system.
-2) Run Vim
+2) Run Vim.

-* you can install [vim-plug](https://github.com/junegunn/vim-plug) manually beforehand
+# DISCLAIMER
+If you've come here from any of [these posts](https://habr.com/ru/users/hovushka/posts/), search for the relevant version of the config in the commit history.